Review: J. Rockett Animal

-The J Rockett Animal is the best overdrive pedal I've ever played.
+The J Rockett Animal is the best medium-gain distortion pedal I've ever played.

 There, I said it.
 Of course by "best" I mean the one that works best for me, right now.
 I've been playing for over 35 years and my notion of "ideal tone" has continually evolved, but for what I want at this point in my guitar life, it's as close to ideal as I've found.

 Its overall tone is, as advertised, very Marshall-esque.
 It can really ape an old metal or plexi panal Marshall very well.
 I own one of those vintage amps and have played dozens of others, so I can speak with some authority on that.
 What I like about the Animal is that, with the Snarl switch off and the Bass and Treble controls set properly, it's very balanced sounding - there's no mid-hump, scoop, or other obvious EQ anomaly going on.
 Unlike the OCD that I've been using for years, it's very open-sounding.
 And there's plenty of output to use it as a clean boost, if you want to do that.